jlwilliamson/ENSM/README.md

-# Code for Williamson &amp; Witt 2021, 'Elevational niche-shift migration' (ENSM).
+# Code for Williamson &amp; Witt 2021, 'Elevational niche-shift migration' (ENSM)

 **If using data or code from this manuscript or repository, please cite:**

 Williamson, Jessie L. and Christopher C. Witt (2021).
 Elevational niche-shift migration: Why the degree of elevational change matters for the ecology, evolution, and physiology of migratory birds.
-Ornithology 138: 1-26. https://doi.org/10.1093/ornithology/ukaa087 & https://doi.org/10.5061/dryad.t1g1jwt1b.
+Ornithology 138: 1-26. https://doi.org/10.1093/ornithology/ukaa087.

 and